 Located at the centre of the precinct, the building will couple central positioning with the best in sustainable design and energy efficiency including:

-The Life Sciences building will form a research hub for interdisciplinary research, advancing scientific research across the full spectrum of the discipline and the University's vast portfolio of expertise.
+The building will form a research hub for interdisciplinary research, advancing scientific research across the University's vast portfolio of expertise.
 Based on an iconic and imaginative design, the space will be split into three zones, including: